operanditech/work-proposals/streamer_plugin.md

 ## Use cases

-The Streamer plugin and receiver library will provide the necessary functionality to support these and many more use cases:
+The Streamer plugin and receiver library will provide the necessary functionality to enable these and many more use cases:

 - Efficiently querying the full history of the blockchain.
   - Getting the actions associated to an account or contract.